vjscc/modal/README.md

 <script src="path/to/gm-alert.min.js"></script>
 ```

+If you use `iife` or `umd` with script tag, you could get global variable `GmAlert`, all API is on it.

 To get dist js and css files, visit [Github](https://github.com/Gu-Miao/gm-alert) or use CDN of `jsDelivr`.

 ## DOM structure